fornwall/rust-script/docs/README.md

 You can get an overview of the available options using the `--help` flag.

 ## News
+**2023-05-01:** [Version 0.27.0](https://github.com/fornwall/rust-script/releases/tag/0.27.0) has been released, replacing dirs-next with dirs and updating winreg.

 **2023-04-14:** [Version 0.26.0](https://github.com/fornwall/rust-script/releases/tag/0.26.0) has been released, detecting `extern "C"` main functions.

 **2023-04-11:** [Version 0.25.0](https://github.com/fornwall/rust-script/releases/tag/0.25.0) has been released, fixing whitespace between `main` and `()` not working, and avoids having shebangs cause a line number mismatch.